The University of Manchester Division of Development and Alumni Relations Legal Bases Assessment for Processing Personal Information

 4. Our use of ‘consent’ as a legal basis for processing personal information

-For a small number of our activities we rely on consent as our legal basis for processing personal information under GDPR (see Table 1).
+For a small number of our activities we rely on consent as our legal basis for processing personal information under UK GDPR (see Table 1).
 In general, though, our view is that consent is an inappropriate legal basis on which to process personal information in pursuit of our functions of fundraising and alumni and supporter relations.
 We believe:

 - that it is burdensome and without merit to collect consent to process personal information when we have evidence that alumni and supporters reasonably expect us to process this information in any case in pursuit of our functions and the legitimate interest of the University

-- the wide scope of our activity in pursuit of our functions of fundraising and alumni and supporter relations does not allow for the granularity required to rely on consent as a legal basis for processing under GDPR, and risks confusing our alumni and supporters;
+- the wide scope of our activity in pursuit of our functions of fundraising and alumni and supporter relations does not allow for the granularity required to rely on consent as a legal basis for processing under UK GDPR, and risks confusing our alumni and supporters;

 - we would have no means of renewing or gaining consent from alumni and supporters with whom we have lost contact;